5 Medications That Can Lead to Leaky Gut

 January 29th, 2018

 Modern medicine is a double-edged sword.
 While it has helped us in addressing many acute concerns, the most common challenges in healthcare today are chronic conditions such as autoimmune diseases, diabetes, thyroid dysfunction, depression, cancer, and dementia, for which conventional medicine has no true solution.
-Instead, the medications relied on for addressing chronic issues treat the symptoms rather than trying to identify and overcome the underlying cause of the condition.1
+Instead, the medications relied on for addressing chronic issues treat the symptoms rather than trying to identify and overcome the underlying cause of the condition.1 Plus did you know that there are some medications linked to leaky gut that could actually be contributing to these health problems?

 With the use of many common prescription and over-the-counter (OTC) medications, you could be compromising your gut health without even knowing it, leading to what’s known as leaky gut.
-In this article, we’ll look at what leaky gut is and why it’s harmful to your health, some of the primary medications that lead to leaky gut, and the steps you can take to repair your gut and start feeling your best again.
+In this article, we’ll look at what leaky gut is and why it’s harmful to your health, some of the primary medications linked to leaky gut, and the steps you can take to repair your gut and start feeling your best again.

 What is Leaky Gut?